next project

-Early research revealed household food waste often stems from food and cooking habits, and is exacerbated by the stressors of college life and young adulthood.
+Early research revealed an entangled problem space: household food waste often stems from food and cooking habits, and is exacerbated by the stressors of college life and young adulthood.
 Not only do these behaviors create waste; they also negatively impact young adults relationship with food.

-Food and cooking habits survey Surveyed 20 college students to learn about their relationship with food.
+Food and Cooking Habits survey Surveyed 20 college students to learn about their relationship with food, and conducted a student interview to better understand what factors might be influencing any food challenges.

-Benchmarking Do existing products address the food challenges experienced by college students?
+Benchmarking Reviewing existing products and assessing whether they address the food challenges experienced by college students.

 Convenience Low friction for all points of user journey – purchasing, storing, cooking, and cleanup